wenkaiingermany/NCE_03/Lesson_49.md

 He was still mumbling something about hositals at the end of the party when he slipped on a piece of ice and broke his left leg.

+### When she came in with the last course -- a huge pudding -- she tripped on the carpet and the pudding went flying through the air, narrowly missed my aunt, and crashed on the dinning table with considerable force.

+trip / stumble over / on sth. 在...上绊倒
+He tripped / stumbled over / on a rock.

+Chairs and tables went flying into the arcade.

+The Titanic turned just in time, narrowly missing the immense walk of ice which rose over 100 feet out of the water beside her.

+### Though this caused great mirth among the guests, Aunt Harriet was horrified.

+mirth n.[U] (fml.) happiness and laughter
+Her body began to shake with mirth.
+That caused considerable mirth among pupils.

+### She reluctantly came to the conclusion that Bessie was drunk.

+draw / come to / arrive at / reach a conclusion 得出结论
+bring ... to a conclusion 使...结束

+In the nineteenth century, a novelist would bring his story to a conclusion by presenting his readers with a series of coincidences -- most of them wildly improbable.

+### The guests had, of course, realized this from the moment Bessie opened the door for them and, long before the final catastrophe, had had a difficult time trying to conceal their amusement.

+The telephone rings and this marks the prelude to an unforeseen series of catastrophes.

+hava a difficult / hard time doing

+### The poor girl was dismissed instantly.

+### After her departure, Aunt Herriet discovered that there were piles of empty wine bottles of all shapes and sizes neatly stacked in what had once been Bessie's wardrobe.

+... of all shapes and sizes
+Before long, biscuits of all shapes and sizes began arriving at the factory.

+### They had mysteriously found their way there from the wine cellar!

+find one's way 到达...
+Very few of the fifty pence pieces and pound coins I have given him have found their way there.